Tessa’s Recipe Rundown

 - Weigh your whites: Make sure you weigh out your egg whites, especially if using pasture-raised or locally-grown eggs, as those egg sizes tend to vary more.

-- Separate while cold: Crack your eggs and separate them while cold, and then allow the whites to come to room temp.
+- Separate while cold: Crack your eggs and separate them while cold, and then allow the whites to come to room temperature.
 Warmer egg yolks tend to break apart more easily.
 Separating while still cold maximizes your chances of keeping the egg yolk intact and ensuring your whites stay yolk-free.

 - If you skip any steps in preparing the egg whites, your cake may sink or collapse.